npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 25 Jun 2024 20:02:07 +0530
 ### [Why Israel top court’s order on conscription for ultra-Orthodox Jews is a blow to Netanyahu](https://www.firstpost.com/explainers/why-israel-top-courts-order-on-conscription-for-ultra-orthodox-jews-is-a-blow-to-netanyahu-13786018.html)

-Article found but Couldn't summarize
-Israel's Supreme Court on Tuesday issued a unanimous ruling stating that ultra-Orthodox Jewish men must serve in the army and that government funding for yeshivas should be contingent on student enlistment.
-This decision is being seen as a blow to PM Benjamin Netanyahu and is expected to massively influence his ruling coalition
+Israel's Supreme Court unanimously ruled that ultra-Orthodox Jewish men must serve in the military, effectively ending their long-standing exemptions.
+This decision overturns a 2017 law and impacts Prime Minister Netanyahu's coalition, which relies on ultra-Orthodox party support.
+The ruling was criticized by ultra-Orthodox leaders who argue it undermines their traditions, but welcomed by secular Israelis who see it as a step towards equality.
+The court's decision has ignited a debate about national service and its implications for Israeli society amidst ongoing conflict in Gaza.

 Tue, 25 Jun 2024 18:25:18 +0530
 ### [Greece is introducing a six-day work week: Where do other European countries stand?](https://www.firstpost.com/explainers/greece-is-introducing-a-six-day-work-week-where-do-other-european-countries-stand-13786039.html)